jensenjacob522-eng/cmj-batspeed-transfer/README.md

 A level-stratified regression framework analyzing the relationship between countermovement jump (CMJ) height and bat speed across competitive levels.

-This project investigates how lower-body force production transfers to rotational bat speed, and how that relationship changes from High School to Professional athletes.
+This project investigates how lower-body force production transfers to rotational bat speed — and how that relationship changes from High School to Professional athletes.

+It also includes a reproducible CLI-based projection tool for individual athlete evaluation.

 ---

 ## Objective

+To:

-To quantify how much variance in bat speed can be explained by CMJ height at different competitive levels, and to separate:
+- Quantify how much variance in bat speed can be explained by CMJ height across competitive levels

-- Raw force production capacity
+- Separate raw force production capacity from transfer efficiency
-- Transfer efficiency (technical/kinematic contribution)
+- Build a reproducible projection tool for athlete-specific bat speed estimation

+This framework allows evaluation of whether performance limitations are primarily strength-based or transfer/technical in nature.

 ---

 ## Modeling Approach

-Pipeline includes:

-- Automated data cleaning
+### 1️⃣ Automated Data Cleaning

 - Removes bat speeds < 40 mph
 - Removes ±3 SD outliers
+- Handles missing values programmatically

+### 2️⃣ Level-Stratified Linear Regression

-- Level-stratified linear regression models
+Separate regression models are fit for:

 - High School
 - College
 - Professional

-- Residual-based transfer efficiency analysis
+This allows slope and correlation comparisons across levels.

+### 3️⃣ Residual-Based Transfer Efficiency Analysis

-  - Residual = Actual − Predicted
+Residual = Actual − Predicted

-  - Identifies over- and under-performers relative to force capacity
+Used to identify:
+- Over-performers (efficient transfer)
+- Under-performers (force production not translating)

+### 4️⃣ Athlete Projection Tool

+The `predict_batspeed.py` script:

+- Fits a level-filtered regression model
+- Predicts bat speed from CMJ height
+- Computes bootstrap 95% confidence intervals
-- Automated HTML + PDF report generation
+- Automatically generates HTML + PDF reports

 ---